The Powerful Meaning Of Proverbs 3:5-6 (and 5 ways you can trust in God)

 Trust In The Lord With All Your Heart Meaning

 The word “trust” here implies both the decision to trust God but also a commitment to create a habit of trusting.
-Simply put, trusting in God isn’t a decision we simply make in our head.
-That’s the first step.
-But we have to follow it up with action.
+When you first follow Christ you are making a decision to trust God.
+This isn’t just a choice in our head, but actions in our life.
+We must actively choose to trust God daily.

 Trusting in the Lord with all your heart means that you have placed your hope in Christ alone.
 Nothing else.
 No one else.